canonical/launchpad-manual/docs/developer/index.rst

-As a developer, you can contribute to Launchpad by proposing new features, identifying and fixing bugs, testing features, etc. This manual gives you a headstart on how to handle different tasks from creating new pages to more substantial tasks like fixing bugs and contributing changes.
+As a developer, you can contribute to Launchpad by proposing new features, identifying and fixing bugs, testing features, etc. This manual gives you a head start on how to handle different tasks from creating new pages to more substantial tasks like fixing bugs and contributing changes.

 ---------